 Sometimes holy places are easy to find, and sometimes they emerge only upon reflection.
-I was reminded of this truth on a trip to the Gulf Coast of Mississippi to attend a meeting of the Society of American Travel Writers (an added treat was a visit with my friend and Holy-Rover-commentator-extraordinaire Mississippi Marian).
+I was reminded of this truth on a trip to the Gulf Coast of Mississippi to attend a meeting of the Society of American Travel Writers.
 I knew I would enjoy the Gulf Coast, but I didn’t expect to find a spiritual destination on my trip.
 But suddenly there one was, popping up in a most unexpected place: the Walter Anderson Museum of Art.

 The term “eccentric” doesn’t really do justice to Walter Inglis Anderson (and keep in mind that he lived in the mother lode for eccentrics, the same state that produced Eudora Welty and William Faulkner).
 Born in 1903, he was raised in an artistic family and attended two of the nation’s top art schools.
 As an adult, however, that early promise fizzled.
 He was an occasional husband and largely absent father to his four children, earning a small amount of money working in his brother’s pottery business.
 As the years passed he became increasingly reclusive and peculiar and was periodically hospitalized for treatment of schizophrenia.
 Dressed in mismatched clothes, Anderson would ride his rickety bike around the streets of Ocean Springs.
 Even his own children would cross the street to avoid him when they saw him coming.

 But underneath that troubled exterior, his early artistic promise hadn’t died at all.
 After Anderson’s death in 1965, an astonishing body of work was revealed: more than 30,000 pen-and-ink drawings, watercolor paintings, wooden carvings, and sculptures.